List of 2014 FIFA World Cup controversies: Netherlands vs Mexico

 With the score 0–0, one minute into stoppage time of the first half of the Round of 16 match between Mexico and the Netherlands, Mexican defenders Rafael Márquez and Héctor Moreno double fouled Dutch winger Arjen Robben, who was in possession of the ball in the penalty box.
 Portuguese referee Pedro Proença waved to "play on", though Moreno's foul was so hard that he broke his own shinbone and had to be stretchered off the field.

 While the score was 1–1, one minute into stoppage time of the second half, Robben again went down inside the area following another foul by Márquez, in which Márquez stepped on Robben's foot.
 This time the Netherlands was given a penalty kick, which striker Klaas-Jan Huntelaar converted for the game-winning goal, eliminating Mexico with a 2–1 win.
 Robben, who has a reputation for diving, was condemned widely in the press for his "theatrical fall" to earn the decisive penalty.

 After the match, Mexico's coach Miguel Herrera was seen arguing with referee Proença and later claimed, in an interview, "This was a World Cup where everyone was against Mexico."
 After the match, Robben admitted to going to ground too easily once during the game and said, "I must apologize.
 The one [at the end] was a penalty, but the other one just outside the box I went to ground too easily.
 I shouldn't be doing that."
 Robben also said that the pair of fouls against him, while he was inside the box during the first half, should have been awarded a penalty.
 Márquez claimed that Robben confessed to him at the end of the match that "it [the 90'+1 tackle] wasn't a penalty, though one of the previous was"; the Royal Dutch Football Association suggested that Robben's words were mistranslated.

 In the aftermath of the event, many Mexican fans used the phrase "No era penal" for a number of years to refer to the moment.
 Robben offered a retorte in 2016 against those using said phrase saying to Grant Wahl "you have to admit already in the first half they didn’t give me a penalty, and it should have been a penalty.
 And the penalty itself, it was a penalty."
+Mexican fans have also cheered for the elimination of the Netherlands at subsequent World Cups due to the incident.
+The incident also was a major factor for FIFA to implement VAR starting in 2017.